Set 12 · Study 1 / 5

 against the law

-Synonyms: unlawful, illicit
+Synonyms: unlawful, against the law

 Origin: early 17th century: from French illégal or medieval Latin illegalis, from Latin in- ‘not’ + legalis ‘according to the law’